prestonmasseyblake/PantryNodeProgress/README.md

 - built a Figma project with all the different screens to be developed (screenshooting running previous application, labeling, and layout design guidelines practices).
 # timeline
 ### Sprint 1 (February 28 - March 20):
+- Created the initial React Typescript and added to an isolated directory (https://github.com/ChicoState/PantryNode/pull/36)
 - built a Figma project with all the different screens to be developed (https://www.figma.com/file/Ioe4ZC15X3NFJMSZPHeuPr/Pantry-Node-team-library?type=design&node-id=0%3A1&t=5anUsNtQZ2wqrnO0-1)
 - created a color guide for the frontend (in the figma project link)
 - created a style guide for the frontend (in the figma project link)